Ancient Methods of Extraction for Making Perfume

 Although there have been different methods implemented through the years, the general principle and purpose of making perfume is the same: extracting a desired scent.
-In an earlier chapter we covered many methods of extracting fragrances from various plant parts.
+In a previous blog we covered many methods of extracting fragrances from various plant parts.
 There are actually two methods of scent extraction today: effleurage or distillation.

 After a few days, the petals are removed and replaced with freshly picked ones.
 This process continues until the greasy compound is saturated with the essence.
 This process is repeated several times.
 Once the saturation point has been reached, the petals are removed and the grease and fragrant oil mixture, also known as effleurage pomade, is washed with alcohol so that extract can separated from the grease.